Elena Yakovleva – actress, who played the role of Vanga

 Elena Yakovleva agreed to play the role of 70-year-old Vanga.
 Three actresses refused to play this role.
 A special mask to make Elena old had been preparing for six months.
 And it took five hours daily to make Makeup.

-They say, the series will be shown in autumn 2013 on the First Channel.
+The series was shown in autumn 2013 on the First Channel.

 There is the scene of Vanga’s meeting with Hitler in the film.
 On February 2, 1943 Hitler came to know his fate.
 The Vanga’s words were: “You should not go to Russia, you’ll lose”.
 But Hitler did not believe her.

 I’d like to tell about Elena Yakovleva, who was born on March 5, 1961 in Novograd-Volynsky, Zhitomir Oblast, USSR.
-She is a Russian actress known for her roles in such films as Intergirl, Encore, Once More Encore!, as well as for the main role in the popular TV series Kamenskaya.
-Yakovleva was awarded the titles Honored Artist of the Russian Federation (1995), People’s Artist of Russia (2002) and the Medal of Honor (2006).
+She is a Russian actress known for her roles in many films, including Intergirl, Encore, Once More Encore!, as well as for the main role in the popular TV series Kamenskaya.
+By the way, Yakovleva was awarded the titles Honored Artist of the Russian Federation (1995), People’s Artist of Russia (2002) and the Medal of Honor (2006).

-In 1984 the actress graduated from the State Institute for Theatrical Arts (GITIS) and joined the troupe of Sovremennik Theatre in Moscow.
+In her childhood Elena dreamed of becoming an actress.
+And in 1984 the actress graduated from the State Institute for Theatrical Arts (GITIS) and joined the troupe of the Sovremennik Theatre in Moscow.

-In 1989, Elena became famous thanks to her role of Tatiana Zaitseva, a nurse turned prostitute because of the grim life in the Soviet Union, in the film Intergirl (1989).
+Actually, Elena became famous in 1989 thanks to her role of Tatiana Zaitseva in the film Intergirl.

-She received numerous awards and in 1990 was named the Best Actress in the Soviet Union.
-She was a “femme fatale” of Russian cinema.
+You know, she received numerous awards and in 1990 was named the Best Actress in the Soviet Union.
+The actress was a “femme fatale” of Russian cinema.